Slave Trade Act of 1794

 The Slave Trade Act of 1794 was a law passed by the United States Congress that prohibited the building or outfitting of ships in U.S. ports for the international slave trade.
 It was signed into law by President George Washington on March 22, 1794.
-This was the first of several anti-slavery trade-acts of Congress.
+This was the first of several anti-slave-trade acts of Congress.
 In 1800, Congress strengthened it by sharply raising the fines and awarding informants the entire value of any ship seized, as well as additional prohibitions on American investment and employment in the trade.

 Federal outlawing of importation of slaves to the United States was enacted in 1807.
-The domestic trade and owning of slaves became illegal in the entire U.S. with the Thirteenth Amendment to the United States Constitution in 1865.
+The domestic trade and owning of slaves became illegal in the entire U.S. with the Thirteenth Amendment to the United States Constitution in 1865 following the American Civil War.

 Passage

 The bill was introduced during the 3rd Congress that happened December 2, 1793.
 This bill was then passed March 22, 1794, with the title: An Act to prohibit the carrying on the Slave Trade from the United States to any foreign place or country.